PippleCultist/HoloCureArchipelagoMod/README.md

 A HoloCure mod that integrates Archipelago with the game.
 Archipelago is a randomizer that lets you play by yourself via localhost or randomized with other people's different games through archipelago.gg.

+Currently in Alpha, so there may be potential bugs/crashes that occur.

 ## AI Disclosure
 I have not used AI to write any code or contribute to this project.
 I cannot confirm if the dependencies that this project uses have any AI usage or not.
 If you wish to contribute to this project, please refrain from using AI.